astropy/astropy/docs/units/quantity.rst

     Traceback (most recent call last):
       ...
-    UnitsError: Can only apply 'add' function to dimensionless quantities when other argument is not a quantity
+    UnitsError: Can only apply 'add' function to dimensionless quantities when other argument is not a quantity (unless the latter is all zero/infinity/nan)

 except for dimensionless quantities (see `Dimensionless quantities`_).